- About Let Toys Be Toys

 The answer is simple – we’re asking retailers, booksellers and manufacturers to sort and label toys and books by theme or function, rather than by gender, and let the children decide which toys they enjoy best.

 About Let Toys Be Toys

-We’re a parent-led campaign that grew out of a thread on parenting site Mumsnet which brought together parents frustrated by the increase in gender-based marketing and promotion to children.
+We’re a grassroots campaign that grew out of a thread on parenting site Mumsnet which brought together parents frustrated by the increase in marketing and promotion to children that pushed narrow stereotypes.